Darned99/System-for-Elevator-service/README.md

 #### Constructor
 - **`System(int numElevators, int maxFloors)`**:
-  Initializes a system with the specified number of elevators and maximum floors in the building.
+  Initializes a system with the number of elevators and maximum floors in the building.

 #### Methods
 - **`getElevator(int elevatorID)`**: Returns a reference to the specified elevator by its ID.